Documentation

 Webhook integrations

-Send alerts to any URL endpoint — perfect for integrating with Slack, Discord, PagerDuty, or custom systems.
+Send alerts to any URL endpoint — perfect for Slack, Discord, PagerDuty, or custom systems.

 Enterprise only